New buyer tools to boost electric vehicles

 Tens of thousands of electric vehicles are predicted to hit Australian roads within five years under a new program launched today to assist fleet buyers.

-Evenergi’s Charge Together Fleets initiative, developed in partnership with the Electric Vehicle Council, is designed to make it easier and more affordable for businesses to integrate electric vehicles into their fleets.
+Evenergi’s Charge Together Fleets initiative, developed in partnership with the Electric Vehicle Council, is designed to make it easier and more affordable for businesses to integrate electric vehicles (EV) into their fleets.

 The first part of the program offers free online tools to help fleet buyers develop a business case to purchase EVs.
 As part of the Charge Together Fleets initiative, the BetterFleets platform allows buyers to assess the environmental and economic aspects of different vehicles and charging infrastructure to develop procurement plans.